cpvalente/people-counter/README.md

   - Add hardware listing to README

   =======| Implemented
+  - SD operations
+  -- Write new value to CSV (a bit silly without RTC, implemented anyway) -- Read value from SD if it exists
   - Serial for debug and comm
   - Value from digitalInterrupt
   - Handling timing rollover https://playground.arduino.cc/Code/TimingRollover